 Biscuits à déjeuner protéinés choco-fruits séchés, Sans Gluten

-Treat the whole family (and yourself!) with these cookies, you won't regret it!
+Treat the whole family (and yourself!) with these cookies… you won’t regret it!

-In this recipe, the use ofBlood Orange Olive Oil is intentional.
-It could be replaced by canola oil, but it is really more beneficial for health, less inflammatory, and its natural blood orange flavor gives an incomparable taste to these cookies.
+In this recipe, the use of Blood Orange Olive Oil is intentional.
+It could be replaced with canola oil, but it is truly more beneficial for health, less inflammatory, and its natural blood orange flavor gives these cookies an incomparable taste.

 Yield: 8 large cookies

-Preparation time: 15 minutes
+Preparation: 15 minutes

-Cooking time: 25 minutes
+Cooking: 25 minutes

 Ingredients: